bzollern/bzollern.github.io/_posts/2026-01-21-2026-MIT-Mystery-Hunt.md

 <details markdown="1">
 <summary>Spoilers for Terminus</summary>

-Unfortunately I hadn't been onboarded to how Terminus worked, and any documentation we actualluy had in the sheet wasn't exactly helpful for gleaning this information, so I had to onboard myself for a bit.
+Unfortunately I hadn't been onboarded to how Terminus worked, and any documentation we actually had in the sheet wasn't exactly helpful for gleaning this information, so instead I had to onboard myself by whacking at the terminal.

 The Terminus round is a classical two-layered round: a meta whose feeders were themselves minimetas.
 The tricky part comes in the unlocking system, which is a variation on a black box: you give an input, the round checks against a laundry list of conditions to determine which puzzle(s) it unlocks.
 And while initially I only tried words, I quickly discovered that numbers, emoji, color hex codes (required to be an alphanumeric mixture), slash-separated dates, and "sentences" (space-separated words) were also valid inputs, and in fact the round had specific rules to convert between them automatically.

 The diagram in the puzzle, of course, caught my interest immediately—one arrow was colored in blue, the same color that always tinted the word "convert" in the round.
 Initially, I tried some of our answers, but saw nothing odd.
-On a whim, and remembering the one answer I actually contributed to in the round, I instead try the date of Operation Overlord.
+On a whim, and remembering the one answer I actually contributed to in the round, I instead try June 6, 1944—the date of Operation Overlord, better known as D-Day.

 The interface gave me question marks instead of its normal output—a clear indicator that this was on the right path.
 Inspired, I try more, getting a few before pivoting to finding the necessary conversion rules instead.
 Cue absolute incredulity when I (re?)discover the rule for converting Date to Integer is just division.

 After a short indexing session into a long poem and a failure to remember that A was equal to 0 in this round, I now had six pieces of data... and no idea what to do with them.
 The hint was not being used at the time, so I threw one in.

 There was some very excited chatter in the background—one of the big puzzles near the start of Glitch had fallen and unlocked [a Quiz Bowl puzzle](https://puzzmon.world/puzzles/these_questions_are_not_clever).
 This briefly interests me enough to discover it's Before and After again[^oxford], but I'm pulled back into Terminus once the hint returns, telling us to focus on the flavortext and a particular subset of our new data.
 Someone soon finds the new data is used to represent winners of the Grammy Award for Best Song; I'm slightly annoyed at the swerve but am too relieved to be done with the puzzle to air it.

 ---